FOR UNDISCOVERED COUNTRY AND ALL DARK PLACES

 • Only use a high quality charger designed specifically for lithium ion cells.
 It is recommended to charge cells at a 500mA rate to 4.1V, on a charger with a voltage readout.

-• Avoid fully discharging the cells, as recharging from low state of charge decreases lifespan and capacity.
+• Avoid fully discharging the cells.
+Recharging from a low state of charge decreases lifespan and capacity.

 The MPC-18650P Power Cell is fitted with an electronic protection circuit that is intended to help improve safety.
-It is not a system designed for repeated abuse, and following the above guidelines will ensure safe, reliable operating of the Power Cells in our Electric Torches, and maximize the life and performance you get out of each cell.
+It is not a system designed for repeated abuse, and following the above guidelines will help maintain safe, reliable operating of the Power Cells in our Electric Torches, and maximize the life and performance from each cell.

 The MPC-18350I Power Cell is an unprotected, IMR chemistry lithium-ion cell, and requires precautions on the part of the end user to ensure safe operation and longevity of the cell.
-You must follow all advice above closely - if you are ever in doubt, do not re-use the cell in any way, and dispose of it at your local battery recycler.
+You must follow all advice above closely - if you are ever in doubt, do not reuse the cell, and dispose of it at your local battery recycler.

 For more information on Lithium Ion cells, please visit Battery University.